-My dog ate Milorganite, now what do I do?
+My dog ate Milorganite®, now what do I do?

 If your dog ate some Milorganite, don’t panic.
 It’s non-toxic and not a life-threatening situation, although it may result in some discomfort and unpleasant outcomes.
-As in any situation that causes you concern regarding your pet, we suggest you contact your veterinarian.
+As in any situation that causes you to concern regarding your pet, we suggest you contact your veterinarian.

 Milorganite is non-toxic, but if your dog happens to eat it off the ground, there’s a chance there may be something in the soil or lawn that could make them sick.

 Your dog may experience varying degrees of discomfort depending on the amount of Milorganite consumed.
 They may have no discomfort at all if they ate only a small amount.
-If they ingested a larger amount, because Milorganite pellets are course and abrasive, they may show signs of gastroenteritis, an irritation and inflammation of the intestines.
+If they ingested a larger amount, because Milorganite pellets are course and abrasive, they may show signs of gastroenteritis, irritation, and inflammation of the intestines.
 Just like when you have the stomach flu, your dog may experience vomiting and diarrhea, which can lead to dehydration.

-They also may experience incontinence, stiffness in their hind legs, depression and black stools.
+They also may experience incontinence, stiffness in their hind legs, depression, and black stools.
 Most importantly, contact your veterinarian for instructions on how to manage gastrointestinal irritation, such as providing plenty of liquids and a bland diet.

 Some people are concerned that the iron in Milorganite is life-threatening to dogs.
 Please rest assured it’s not.
 The iron in Milorganite isn’t soluble.
 It can’t be absorbed by the small intestine.
 Milorganite pellets will pass through a dog’s digestive system, which may cause discomfort, but there’s no way for the iron to be absorbed.